crodier/software-blog/_posts/2023-09-22-message-formats.md

 This schema is then loaded by both programs and used to serialize and de-serialize the messages.

-In doing so the wire format is much more compact by avoiding sending the keys and instead sending the integer values from the schema file to identify the fields of the User.
+In doing so the wire format is much more compact.
+It is more compact in not sending the string keys.
+Protobuf sends the integer values from the schema file to identify the fields of the User.

 ### Binary wire format for Protobuf